What is FINRA? Understanding the organization & its purpose

 • Bring civil action against lawbreakers

-FINRA was created to help protect investors and promote market integrity.
-U.S. brokers and firms must register with this SRO before they conduct trades.
+FINRA is a self-regulatory organization created to help protect investors and promote market integrity.
+Its members are required to register with FINRA before they conduct trades.

-Even though FINRA isn’t a government organization, it’s able to levy fines and take disciplinary actions against those who break its rules.
+Even though FINRA isn’t a governmental organization, it can levy fines and take disciplinary actions against members that break its rules.
 It also provides arbitration and mediation services, offers investor education tools and more.

 Want to learn more about investing?
 Check out the basics of stocks and bonds.